Information for members

 SCR members can book into formal hall events online using the intranet: https://internal.mansfield.ox.ac.uk/.
 Once logged in select ‘Formal Hall Bookings’ and follow the on screen directions.
 If you do not have access the internet then you can book in by phoning the catering department.

 Lunch: no requirement to book.
-SCR members should tick their name on the sheet provided in Hall.
+SCR members must tick their name on the sheet provided in Hall, and also indicate if they have guests and who will pay for these meals.

 Breakfast and Dinner: bookings need to be made by the previous day.
 Bookings may be made on the lists in the Senior Common Room or Porters Lodge or by telephone to the Porter’s Lodge.
 There are no maximum numbers on Mondays, Tuesdays and Thursday but a maximum of 30 applies on Wednesdays and Fridays.